-The FARC agreed to form political party Union Patriotica in 1984 as a political way out of the armed conflict.
+The FARC agreed to form political party Patriotic Union in 1984 as a political way out of the armed conflict.
 Marquez joined the party and was elected into Congress in 1986, the same year that later-President Alvaro Uribe was elected Senator.

-However, the Union Patriotica fell apart as thousands of its supporters and dozens of leaders were assassinated and Marquez returned to the jungle, now promoted as commander of the FARC’s Southwestern Bloc that operated in the departments of Huila, Caqueta and Putumayo.
+However, the Patriotic Union fell apart as thousands of its supporters and dozens of leaders were assassinated and Marquez returned to the jungle, now promoted as commander of the FARC’s Southwestern Bloc that operated in the departments of Huila, Caqueta and Putumayo.

 Following the death of FARC founder Jacobo Arenas in 1990, Marquez was elected member of the FARC’s Secretariat, the guerrilla group’s highest political and military organ.

-Marquez took part in the 1999-2002 peace talks with the government of former President Andres Pastrana and in 2007, when Venezuelan President Hugo Chavez attempted to negotiate the exchange of FARC hostages for encarcerated FARC rebels, the rebel leader traveled to Caracas to negotiate with representatives of the Uribe administration.
+Marquez took part in the 1999-2002 peace talks with the government of former President Andres Pastrana and in 2007, when Venezuelan President Hugo Chavez attempted to negotiate the exchange of FARC hostages for incarcerated FARC rebels, the rebel leader traveled to Caracas to negotiate with representatives of the Uribe administration.

 Following the 2008 killing of Raul Reyes, unofficially the FARC’s foreign minister, Marquez assumed that position.
 According to the Colombian government, Marquez at that time was operating from Venezuelan territory.